pyk595/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to see all contacts last contacted within a designated number of days.
+1. User requests to see all contacts last contacted within/outside a designated number of days.
-2. Address Book shows contacts last contacted within the designated time frame (i.e. less than 30 days).
+2. Address Book shows contacts last contacted within/outside the designated time frame (i.e. less than 30 days).

    Use case ends.